tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Once transcript_hash_N+1 has been computed, transcript_hash_N can be deleted.
-No prior transcript hash values need to be retained for future EKU exchanges.
+No prior transcript hash values need to be retained for future EKU exchanges. transcript_hash_0 denotes the transcript hash of the TLS handshake messages prior to the first EKU exchange.

 The following diagram shows the key derivation hierarchy.